Skip to main content

 Atomic Variables

 In Java, Atomic variables refer to the variables which can be only accessed by one thread at a time.
-This is achieved using the CPU's cache line serialization method described here.
+But this has no concept of lock. here.

 Achieved using a special CPU instruction